williampruden/sequelize-associations/02_zero-to-many/README.md

   }
 };
 ```
-Once you have created as many user's as you need for testing purposes go ahead and run `sequelize db:seed:all` and check your GUI to see if it works.
+Once you have created as many user's as you need for testing purposes go ahead and run `sequelize db:seed:all` and check your database's GUI to see if it worked.

 If you need to undo the seed file you have these two commands available to you.